alexandertoepfer/sqnfzy/README.md

 # Usage

-Initialization of sequences from string can be accomplished by assignment to a Sequence<Tp> instance with the given DNA or RNA sequence type.
+Initialization of sequences from string can be accomplished by assignment to a sequence instance with the given DNA or RNA sequence type.
 ```c
 sqn::Sequence<Dna5> randGenome = "CTTTACAGGCCCCGGTTTCT";
 sqn::Sequence<Dna5> enzymeEagI = "CGGCCG";